GreenPower is committed to an extensive public and stakeholder consultation process.

 We recognise that establishing a system of decision making for community funds may present challenges.
 We are keen for communities to manage these funds themselves as much as possible and for decision-making on spending to remain in local hands.

-GreenPower has recently established the Carraig Gheal Wind Farm Community Fund which is managed by a Steering Group comprised of local representatives.
-This group will guide the strategic use of the funds and will make decisions on specific funding applications over the next 25 years.
+GreenPower has established the Carraig Gheal Wind Farm Community Fund which is managed by a Steering Group comprised of local representatives.
+This group guides the strategic use of the funds and makes decisions on specific funding applications.
 Further information on the Carraig Gheal Wind Farm Community Fund can be found here.